 What is mediation?

 Mediation allows people to meet in a private setting where a neutral person (a mediator), helps them work out a solution to their problems.
+The most popular form of mediation is Family Mediation, especially when a family is going through a divorce but it can be used to resolve other issues too.
 The mediator is not a judge, and does not decide who is “right.”
 The parties themselves make the choices that lead to a mutually satisfactory settlement.

 Why try mediation?